What if you don't need to leave your everyday life behind to go deeper?

 Surely we've all heard ourselves say "There must be more to life".

-There is a field is for those who hear the question and have no idea how to begin to find answers.
+There is a field is for those who hear the question and don't want to hide it away.

-This is not a life hack or an efficiency tool, this is the work of ‘meaning making‘ so you can free yourself from repeating patterns of self-sabotage and, ultimately, get to the end of your life with fewer regrets.
+This is not a life hack or an efficiency tool, this is the work of ‘meaning making‘ so you can free yourself from judgement, find clarity and, ultimately, get to the end of your life with fewer regrets.

 Benefits